 A VPS is a service provided by a hosting company in order to host a website or application.
 While it can ultimately be used to connect to the internet, it does not inherently keep your information secure.

 There’s not a “right” option.
 When it comes to VPN vs. VPS, it’s just a matter of choosing the right tool for the job.
-Think about your business needs and what’s most important at this time – if you don’t find that your needs lean heavily in either direction, perhaps you need both.
+Think about your business needs, what’s most important at this time, and the reputation of the providers you consider.
+If you don’t find that your needs lean heavily in either direction, perhaps you need both.
 Consider VPS Hosting from InMotion Hosting.